pBread/conversation-relay-echo-back/README.md

 # Conversation Relay Echo Back Benchmark

-This project is a minimal Fastify + WebSocket server that integrates with Twilio Conversation Relay.
-Its purpose is to perform an echo‑back benchmark: whatever you say during a call is transcribed, then echoed back as synthesized speech.
+This application is a simple echo-back server for Twilio Conversation Relay.
+Whatever you say during a call is transcribed, forwarded directly to a TTS service, and then spoken back to you.

-This simulates the audio pipeline of a voice agent and helps you observe the latency of STT (speech‑to‑text), TTS (text‑to‑speech), and the voice network end‑to‑end.
+Why is this useful?
+Because it lets you measure the end-to-end latency of a real voice agent pipeline.
+When you speak, your audio travels through:

+1. Twilio’s voice network, carrying your voice in real time
+2. Speech-to-Text (STT) transcription, turning speech into text
+3. Through a websocket to your application
+4. Text-to-Speech (TTS) synthesis, converting the text back into voice
+5. Twilio’s network back to your ear

+The delay between when you stop speaking and when you hear the echoed response is the turn-gap latency.
+This same measurement applies in real conversational AI agents, where low latency is critical to natural interactions.

 ## Getting Started